-What is multicriteria optimization?
+What is multi-criteria optimization?
 Let’s start with optimization.
 Optimization is about looking at items with numerical scores and sorting them to find the items with the highest scores.
-Ranking thus becomes a form of optimization, with things ranking higher, the higher their score.
-Where things get tricky is when the optimization needs to be done across multiple criteria -- hence muticriteria optimization.
+Ranking thus becomes a form of optimization, with things ranking higher to the degree that they score higher.
+Where things get tricky is when the optimization needs to be done across multiple criteria — hence muticriteria optimization.

-In contrast to multicriteria optimization, a single criterion (or unicriterion) optimization is straightforward: identify one criterion and simply optimize across it.
+In contrast to multi-criteria optimization, a single criterion (or uni-criterion) optimization is straightforward: identify one criterion and simply optimize across it.
 Take the ACT or SAT test.
 Schools report to the U.S. Department of Education the average ACT and/or SAT scores of their enrolled students.
-These scores are readily available at the Department of Education’s Integrated Postsecondary Education Data System.
+These scores are readily available at the Department of Education’s Integrated Post-secondary Education Data System (IPEDS for short).
 From there, it’s a simple matter to rank schools by those whose students have, say, the highest average ACT test scores, and from there work one’s way down.

 For ranking companies to stay in business and earn their keep, they need therefore to be doing more than simply optimizing one and only one criterion.
 That is, of course, unless they find a master criterion that captures what is truly best about higher education.
 (More on this in a later section, where we make the case that at AcademicInfluence.com we have indeed found such a master criterion.)
-But the point for now is this: all the single criteria considered by existing academic ranking organizations to date have come up short, which has led, universally in this business, to the use of multiple criteria and their joint optimization.
+But the point for now is this: each single criterion considered by existing academic ranking organizations to date has come up short, which has led, universally in this business, to the use of multiple criteria and their joint optimization.

-So, in order to be seen as doing something valuable and interesting, all existing academic ranking companies engage in multicriteria optimization.
+So, in order to be seen as doing something valuable and interesting, all existing academic ranking companies engage in multi-criteria optimization.
 This assertion holds without exception.
 It is true that some popular rankings focus exclusively on a single criterion.
-For instance, Forbes, the money and business magazine, ranks schools in terms of return on investment (ROI).
-ROI is their master criterion, and they are in their rights to use it -- it is probably the most relevant criterion for their readership.
+For instance, Forbes, the money and business magazine, has traditionally ranked schools in terms of return on investment (ROI).
+ROI is their master criterion, and they are in their rights to use it — it is probably the most relevant criterion for their readership.
 Even so, Forbes is not primarily in the business of ranking schools and degree programs.

-All the major academic ranking organizations use this multicriteria optimization approach.
+All the major academic ranking organizations use this multi-criteria optimization approach.
 So what’s wrong with it?
 Three things.
-First off, it introduces a perverse incentive on the part of the ranking organizations to fiddle with the weights and criteria so as to constantly generate new rankings.
+First off, it introduces a perverse incentive on the part of the ranking organizations to fiddle with the weights and criteria in order to constantly generate new rankings.